Grail women strive to be women of living faith, transforming the world to a place of peace and justice.

 Women volunteer time to the project to sew the components for the DfG kits: 2 waterproof shields, 8 liners and a string bag.
 The kits are completed by the addition of a face washer, 2 pairs of undies, a small cake of soap and a zip lock plastic bag (used to wash the liners).

-Brisbane Grail members act as co-ordinators, packers and liaison with local parish women who undertake a large part of the sewing tasks.
-Grail members have also taken kits to Papua New Guinea and have promoted the project at other Grail gatherings.
-The Brisbane and Australian National Grail provided a small amount of funding to begin this program.
+Grail members have acted as co-ordinators, packers and liaison with local parish women who undertake a large part of the sewing tasks.
+They have also taken kits to Papua New Guinea.
+Contact with this project continues